mattijn/topojson/docs/example/output-types.md

 </pre>
 The `pretty` option depends on the setting `indent` and `maxlinelength`, these default to `4` and `88` respectively.

-More options in generating the GeoJSON from the computed Topology are `validate` (`True` or `False`), `winding_order` and `decimals`.
+More options in generating the GeoJSON from the computed Topology are `validate` (`True` or `False`), `winding_order` and `decimals` and `object_name`.
 Where the TopoJSON standard defines a winding order of clock-wise orientation for outer polygons and counter-clockwise orientation for inner polygons is the winding order in the GeoJSON standard the opposite (`CCW_CW`).
 The `decimals` option defines the number of decimals for the output coordinates.
+With the option `object_name` it is possible to specify which object you want to serialize to GeoJSON (in case of multiple objects in the input data), defaults to index `0`.

 </div>
 </div>